 There were four characters that had big parts in the book, but were completely written out of the film.
 These characters were: Ludo Bagman, head of the Ministry of Magic's sports department and tournament judge; Winky: the former Crouch house elf that was believed to have cast the dark mark at the Qudditch World Cup; Bertha Jorkins: a woman who was tortured by Voldemort and Wormtail to tell them about the Tournament being held at Hogwarts; and Bellatrix Lestrange, one of Voldemort's fiercest supporters, as seen in Dumbledore's Pensieve memory.
 Lestrange would finally be introduced in the next film, Harry Potter and the Order of the Phoenix (2007).

-at around 37 mins) You can clearly see The Elder Wand at least for 15 second, When Dumbledore take his memory to the pensieve.
-The Elder Wand is the vital element In the last Installment, Harry Potter : The Deathly Hallow Part 2.
+at around 37 mins) You can clearly see The Elder Wand for at least fifteen seconds, when Dumbledore takes his memory to the Pensieve.
+The Elder Wand is the vital element in the last installment, Harry Potter and the Deathly Hallows: Part 2 (2011).

 at around 23 mins) It could be implied Karkaroff was the person who put Harry's name in the Goblet of Fire, as he is seen entering the Great Hall where the goblet is, before giving a very shifty looking appearance, before closing the door, just before Moody's lesson about the Unforgivable Curses.
 Plus, Karkaroff gives another shifty look when the goblet is about to spit out Harry's name.
 This suggests that even though Harry claimed Moody (who is really Barty Crouch, Jr. in disguise) put his name in.
 Karkaroff was either aiding Crouch, Jr. to bring back Voldermort, or more likely, was placed under the Imperius Curse by Crouch, Jr.